The 5 Best Low-Impact Cardio Exercises for Seniors to Stay Active and Healthy

 5. Dancing

 Who said cardio can’t be fun?
 Dancing to your favorite tunes lifts your mood and is a sneaky way to build endurance and strength.
 Many senior centres or gyms offer low-impact dance classes tailored to older adults.
-Ankle pumping is best in standing or lying position.
+Ankle pumping is best in a standing or lying position.
 It allows blood pressure to circulate properly.
-It also help in relaxing muscles and keep healthy and fit.
+It also helps relax muscles and keeps you healthy and fit.

-Replace intense movements with simple steps, like sways and arm raises, to keep it comfortable and worry-free.
+Replace intense movements with simple steps, such as sways and arm raises, to keep it comfortable and worry-free.

 Tips for a Safe and Enjoyable Workout Routine